VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again. 🎮 You should now see a beautiful skybox surrounding the scene, making it look more immersive and realistic. 🌅 The [skybox](https://doc.stride3d.net/latest/en/manual/graphics/textures/skyboxes-and-backgrounds.html) is essentially a large, textured 3D model that wraps around the entire scene, providing a visually appealing background. 🌇

-{% include _alert.html type:'success' title: "You learnt how to add a skybox to the scene, enhancing the visuals and creating a more immersive environment.
-The skybox provides a realistic background for the scene, adding depth and atmosphere." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add a skybox to the scene, enhancing the visuals and creating a more immersive environment.
+The skybox provides a realistic backdrop, adding depth and atmosphere to your scene." %}

 ## Step 11: Add Motion - I like to Move It, Move It! 🕺